-If parents apply for an independent review within the legal timeframe, the school will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
+If parents apply for an independent review within the legal timeframe, the school will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded student.

-Applications for an independent review must be made within 15 school days of notice being given to the parents by the GDC of its decision to not reinstate the pupil or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
+Applications for an independent review must be made within 15 school days of notice being given to the parents (or the student if they are 18 or older), by the GDC of its decision to not reinstate the student or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
 Any applications made outside of this timeframe will be rejected.

-Independent reviews can be held remotely at the request of parents/pupils.
+Independent reviews can be held remotely at the request of parents/students.
 See section 9 for more details on remote access to meetings.